da2so/da2so.github.io/_posts/2020-08-17-Interpretable_And_Fine-grained_Visual_Explanations_For_Convolutional_Neural_Networks.md

 We provide *local explanations*, which focus on an individual input.

-&nbsp; * Given one data point, our method highlights the evidence on which a model bases its deciion.
+&nbsp;&nbsp;&nbsp;&nbsp;- Given one data point, our method highlights the evidence on which a model bases its deciion.

 ### <span style="color:gray">2.1 Perturbation based visual explanations </span>